nazar-pc/docker-phpmyadmin/readme.md

 # phpMyAdmin as Docker container
 This container may be used with MySQL or MariaDB linked containers.

+If you like this image - you may also like set of images for [WebServer](https://github.com/nazar-pc/docker-webserver).

 #How to use
 With MySQL:
 ```bash